arfatbegum/pc-builder-nextjs-app/README.md

 ### User Authentication:

 The PC Builder Page is a protected/private route, requiring users to log in before they can access it.
-NextAuth is used, with at least one social login provider (Google/Github), to enable user authentication.
+NextAuth is used, with two social login provider (Google/Github), to enable user authentication.

 ### Hero Section and Footer:

-The Home Page includes a hero section/banner section and a footer, providing an attractive and informative landing page.
+The Home Page includes a hero section and a footer, providing an attractive and informative landing page.

 ### Responsive Design:

+The entire application is responsive and optimized for both mobile and desktop devices, ensuring a seamless user experience across different screen sizes.